 At December 31, 2014, the Company had approximately \$0.7 million in cash and cash equivalents, compared to \$1.4 million at December 31, 2013.
 During 2014, the Company raised gross proceeds of approximately \$5.0 million through the issuance of its Series A Preferred Stock, convertible notes and secured demand notes, all from existing investors.
-In February and March 2015, the Company issued to existing investors \$1.5 million principal amount of convertible notes, or 2015 convertible notes, which are convertible, at the election of each holder, into shares of Series A Preferred Stock at a conversion rate of 1.25 shares of Series A Preferred Stock for each \$1.00 of principal converted, if no public offering has occurred at the time of conversion, or into shares of common stock, at a conversion rate of one share of common stock for each \$1.00 of principal or interest converted, if the public offering contemplated by this prospectus has occurred prior to such conversion.
+In February 2015, the Company issued to existing investors \$1.2 million principal amount of convertible notes, or 2015 convertible notes, which are convertible into shares of either common stock, if the public offering contemplated by this prospectus is consummated, or Series A Preferred Stock, if no public offering has occurred.
+The 2015 convertible notes were issued pursuant to a Notes Purchase Agreement, dated as of February 11, 2015.
+Following the initial closing, the Company issued an additional \$0.3 million principal of 2015 convertible notes, on the same terms, as a participation offering to existing investors in the Company who are party the Company's Third Amended and Restated Investors' Rights Agreement, as amended.
 The 2015 convertible note holders were also issued an aggregate of 225,011 warrants, exercisable for shares of common stock at 110% of the initial public offering price and exercisable only if the offering contemplated by this prospectus is consummated.
-The Company is in the process of determining the appropriate accounting treatment for the 2015 convertible notes, including whether a beneficial conversion feature exists with respect to the 2015 convertible notes, the classification of the stock purchase warrants as equity or a liability and the fair value of the common stock issuable under such 2015 convertible notes and stock purchase warrants.
-The final determination could have a significant impact on the accounting for the 2015 convertible notes.
-Please see the "Description of Indebtedness" beginning on page 127 of this prospectus for additional information regarding our indebtedness, including the 2015 convertible notes, and Note 15 of the "Notes to Financial Statements" for more information.

 Management remains actively engaged in efforts to raise additional capital.
 Our monthly cash burn rate is approximately \$500,000.
-In March 2015 and April 2015 we issued secured demand notes to existing investors in the aggregate principal amount of \$600,000 and an unsecured promissory note in the principal amount of \$150,000 to support our operations.
 Our current operating assumptions, which include our best estimate of future revenue and operating expenses, indicate that our current cash on hand as of December 31, 2014 of approximately \$0.7 million, plus the 2015 convertible note funding, will not be sufficient to fund operations through the second quarter of 2015.
 The Company is continuing to seek sources of additional funding, including the offering contemplated by this prospectus.

 The Company does not currently have any bank credit lines.
 If in the future the Company does not turn profitable or generate cash from operations as anticipated and additional capital is needed to support operations, management may be unable to obtain such financing, or obtain it on favorable terms.
 In the event the Company is unable to successfully raise additional capital, we will not have sufficient cash flows and liquidity to finance our business operations as currently contemplated.
 Accordingly, in such circumstances the Company would be compelled to reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until it is able to obtain sufficient financing, and may be required to commence a wind-down of its operations if no such financing is available.
-See "-Going Concern" earlier in this Management's Discussion and Analysis and Results of Operations.
+See "- Going Concern" earlier in this Management's Discussion and Analysis and Results of Operations.